TheOpenTradeProject/TheOpenTradeProject.github.io/_posts/2025-03-27-introduction-post.md

 ## How to determine the cost variability for each pick?

 The possibility of calculating mean and standard deviation presents a great opportunity for the development of a more accurate draft chart.
-In the past 23 drafts, there has been a great number of trades.
+In the drafts between 2002 and 2024, there has been a great number of trades.
 The starting dataset constitutes of these trades, and presents a few challenges:

 - Trades mostly involve multiple picks being transacted, making it hard to pinpoint the value that each pick is selling for.
 For example, if a team ships picks 21 and 144 for picks worth 850 points, part of that value is being paid for pick 21 and part is being paid for pick 144.
 The strategy to deal with that challenge will be presented in an upcoming post.
 - Many trades involve players.
 The goal of this project is to evaluate the value of picks, so a choice was made to disconsider trades involving players, regardless of whether the player is a future hall of famer or a borderline starter.